Franciscorosado09/progressiveBudget/README.md

   # **Description**

    * For this assignment,I created a budget tracker.
 I was provided with the front end code in the `Develop` folder.
-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
-  The user will be able to add expenses and deposits to their budget with or without a connection.
+Add functionality to our existing Budget Tracker application to allow for offline access and functionality.The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

     ![website](./assets/website.png)